Requirements

 The general recommendation for a three-node management plane in production is to use at least 8 GiB of RAM per node and at least 4 vCPU (two cores).

-Boot Disk Requirements
+Root Disk Requirements

 The boot disk storage capacity required depends on the amount of objects (storage nodes, devices, logical volumes, snapshots) and the online retention time of logs, monitoring data and statistics as well as statistics resolution.
 The retention period and data granularity for a management plane can be set at creation time.
 Consider the following rules (based on standard retention time and statistics resolution):